-OMOs generally were designed to have a minimal effect on the prices of the securities included in the operations.
-To that end, they tended to be small in relation to the markets for Treasury bills and Treasury coupon securities.
-LSAPs, however, aimed to have a noticeable impact on the interest rates of the assets being purchased as well as on other assets with similar characteristics.
-In order to achieve this goal, the Federal Reserve designed LSAPs to be large relative to the markets for these assets.
-Between December 2008 and March 2010, the Federal Reserve purchased more than \$1.7 trillion in assets.
-This represents 22 percent of the \$7.7 trillion stock of longer term agency debt, fixed-rate agency MBS, and Treasury securities outstanding at the beginning of the LSAPs.
-14 Another way to scale the purchases is to measure the amount of duration they removed from the market using the concept of "ten-year equivalents," or the amount of ten-year-par Treasury securities that would have the same duration as the portfolio of assets purchased.
-Between December 2008 and March 2010, the Federal Reserve purchased about \$850 billion in ten-year equivalents.
-That represents more than 20 percent of the \$3.7 trillion outstanding stock of ten-year equivalents across these three asset classes at the beginning of the programs. ^{15, 16} We believe that no investor-public or private-has ever accumulated such a large amount of securities in such a short period of time.
+noticeable impact on the interest rates of the assets being purchased as well as on other assets with similar characteristics.
+In order to achieve this goal, LSAPs were designed to be large relative to the markets for these assets.
+Between December 2008 and March 2010, the Federal Reserve will have purchased more than \$1.7 trillion in assets.
+This represents 22 percent of the \$7.7 trillion stock of longer-term agency debt, fixed-rate agency MBS, and Treasury securities outstanding at the beginning of the LSAPs.
+Another way to scale the purchases is to measure the amount of duration they removed from the market using the concept of "10-year equivalents", or the amount of 10-year par Treasury securities that would have the same duration as the portfolio of assets purchased.
+Between December 2008 and March 2010, the Federal Reserve will have purchased about \$850 billion in 10-year equivalents.
+That represents more than 20 percent of the \$3.7 trillion outstanding stock of 10-year equivalents across these three asset classes at the beginning of the programs.
+We believe that no investor--public or private--has ever accumulated such a large amount of securities in such a short period of time.

-As with all OMOs, the implementation of LSAP programs was carried out by the Federal Reserve Bank of New York under delegated authority from the FOMC to the SOMA manager at the New York Fed.
-Under this authority, the SOMA manager is responsible for the design and execution of OMOs to achieve the policy mandate set forth by the FOMC.
-Among the challenges in implementing OMOs for the LSAP programs was the need to communicate clearly to market participants the Federal Reserve's goals and strategy for LSAPs and to execute such large purchases while maintaining healthy market functioning.
+As with all OMOs, the implementation of LSAP programs was carried out by the Federal Reserve Bank of New York (New York Fed) under delegated authority from the FOMC to the SOMA Manager at the New York Fed.
+Under this authority, the SOMA Manager is responsible for the design and execution of OMOs to achieve the policy mandate set forth by the FOMC.